Bylaws

 1. Rights: Applicants shall have all the rights of a Guest, plus the following:

-1. If desired, apply for Local Membership status.
+1. If desired, apply for Membership.

 2. Expectations: